fmoor/edgedb-docs/doc/ref/edgeql/types.rst

 Tuples
 ~~~~~~

-Tuples are heterogeneous opaque entities, composed of objects or
+Tuples are heterogeneous opaque entities.
+Their components can be of
-non-objects and have implicit ordering of their components.
-Something
+nay types and have implicit ordering.
+Two tuples are equal if all of
-can be a tuple element if and only if it can be a set element.
-Two
-tuples are equal if all of their components are equal and in the same
+their components are equal and in the same order.

-order.
+.. eql:type:: std::tuple

+    Tuples are ordered heterogeneous collections.

+    Tuple declaration must include the types of their components.
+For
+    example: ``tuple<int, int>``, ``tuple<int, int, str>``,
+    ``tuple<str, User>``, ``tuple<bool, tuple<User, int>>``, etc.

+Examples of map usage:

 .. code-block:: eql